-The measurements were made of the earth pressure and lateral wall deflection at several points around the circular diaphragm wall after the construction of the LNG tank at Sodegaura site.
-Shown by the solid line in Figure 42 is the already deflected feature of the wall top as computed using the uniform design load in Figure 37(b).
-Although the amount of deflection is not shown explicitly, it was of the order of 1cm.
-Needless to say, the deflection was uniform and, hence, the solid line is a true circle.
-The dotted line in Figure 42 indicates the deviation of computed wall deflection by considering the eccentric design load shown in Figure 37(c).
-The dotted line in Figure 42 indicates the deviation of computed wall deflection by considering the eccentric design load shown in Figure 37(c).
+Figure 42 Design loads and measured wall displacements in radial direction, LNG storage tank at Sodegaura (Goto-Iguro, 1989) The dotted line in Figure 42 indicates the deviation of computed wall deflection by considering the eccentric design load shown in Figure 37(c).
 It is apparent that the deflected shape is slightly oval.
 The chain-dotted line in Figure 42 shows the lateral deflection of the wall top actually measured at the time when the excavation had been completed to the targeted depth.
-It may be seen in Figure 42 that the measured distribution of the wall lies within the two lines of circular walls where the hoop compression is expected to induce high compressive loads in the circumferential direction.
-In the LNG storage tank, the rebar lapping method was used, because the deflection computed using the design loads indicated in the right hand of the figure.

-8. LARGE DIAPHRAGM WALL AT KAWASAKI ISLAND IN TRANS TOKYO-BAY UNDERSEA TUNNEL
+It may be seen in Figure 42 that the measured distribution of the wall lies within the two lines of deflection computed using the design loads indicated in the right hand of the figure.
+8.0 LARGE DIAPHRAGM WALL AT KAWASAKI ISLAND IN TRANS TOKYO-BAY UNDERSEA TUNNEL 8.1 General The Trans Tokyo-Bay tunnel connecting Kawasaki city on the west and Kisarazu city on the east was constructed during the period of 1989-1997 to provide the 4-lane highway across the Tokyo Bay.

-8.1 General

-The Trans Tokyo-Bay tunnel connecting Kawasaki city on the west and Kisarazu city on the east was constructed during the period of 1989-1997 to provide the 4-lane highway across the Tokyo Bay.
 The location of the highway is shown in Figure 34.
 Out of the 15km long highway, the eastern and the undersea tunnel with a diameter of 14m was constructed for the 10km long stretch on the west as shown in Figure 43.
 In the middle of the tunnel, a man-made island called Kawasaki Island was constructed to provide a starter base for launching the shield tunnel to the east and to the west.
 This island was intended to be equipped with a facility for ventilation when the highway traffic is in service.
 Since the Island was to be located in the middle of the sea and seated in the soft soil seabed at a water depth of 28m, the greatest challenge was posed for its safe construction.
 A series of steps taken for constructing the diaphragm wall and some difficulties encountered will be described below somewhat in details.
+8.2.
+Soil Conditions In Seabed The soil conditions at the site were investigated by two deep borings drilled to a depth of 135m from the sea level.
+The outcome of this investigation is displayed in Figure 44.
+It can be seen that there exists a soft silty clay deposit (AC1) of alluvial origin with the SPT N=0 to a depth of about 22m from the sea bottom which is underlaid by a series of alternate layers of sand and silt of diluvial origin down further to a depth of about 45m from the sea bottom.
+Below this the deposits consist mainly of stiff soils with N-values in excess of 50.
+Since the diaphragm wall had to be embedded to a sound base deposit through sufficiently impervious clay or silt layer, of most critical concern was the decision as to how deep the diaphragm was to be penetrated.
+The presence of the impervious layers with sufficient thickness and stiffness is demonstrated in Figure 45.